google/starlark-go/doc/spec.md

 ```

 Typically the formatted string is printed to the standard error file,
-but the exact behavior is a property of the Skylark thread and is
+but the exact behavior is a property of the Starlark thread and is
 determined by the host application.

 ### range